Synchronization: Neuroscience

-In cognitive neuroscience, (stimulus-dependent) (phase-)synchronous oscillations of neuron populations serve to solve the general "binding problem".
-According to the so-called "Binding-By-Synchrony (BBS) Hypothesis" a precise temporal correlation between the impulses of neurons ("cross-correlation analysis") and thus a stimulus-dependent temporal synchronization of the coherent activity of subpopulations of neurons emerges.
-Moreover, this synchronization mechanism circumvents the "superposition problem" by more effectively identifying the signature of synchronous neuronal signals as belonging together for subsequent (sub-)cortical information processing areas.
+In cognitive neuroscience, (stimulus-dependent) (phase-)synchronous oscillations of neuron populations serve to solve the general binding problem.
+According to the so-called Binding-By-Synchrony (BBS) Hypothesis a precise temporal correlation between the impulses of neurons ("cross-correlation analysis") and thus a stimulus-dependent temporal synchronization of the coherent activity of subpopulations of neurons emerges.
+Moreover, this synchronization mechanism circumvents the superposition problem by more effectively identifying the signature of synchronous neuronal signals as belonging together for subsequent (sub-)cortical information processing areas.

 Cognitive science

 In cognitive science, integrative (phase) synchronization mechanisms in cognitive neuroarchitectures of modern connectionism that include coupled oscillators (e.g."Oscillatory Networks") are used to solve the binding problem of cognitive neuroscience in perceptual cognition ("feature binding") and in language cognition ("variable binding").

+Biological networks

+There is a concept that the synchronization of biochemical reactions determines biological homeostasis.
+According to this theory, all reactions occurring in a living cell are synchronized in terms of quantities and timescales to maintain biological network functional.

 Human movement

 Synchronization of movement is defined as similar movements between two or more people who are temporally aligned.
 This is different from mimicry, which occurs after a short delay.
 Line dance and military step are examples.

 Muscular bonding is the idea that moving in time evokes particular emotions.
 This sparked some of the first research into movement synchronization and its effects on human emotion.
 In groups, synchronization of movement has been shown to increase conformity, cooperation and trust.

 In dyads, groups of two people, synchronization has been demonstrated to increase affiliation, self-esteem, compassion and altruistic behaviour and increase rapport.
-During arguments, synchrony between the arguing pair has been noted to decrease, however it is not clear whether this is due to the change in emotion or other factors.
+During arguments, synchrony between the arguing pair has been noted to decrease; however, it is not clear whether this is due to the change in emotion or other factors.
 There is evidence to show that movement synchronization requires other people to cause its beneficial effects, as the effect on affiliation does not occur when one of the dyad is synchronizing their movements to something outside the dyad.
 This is known as interpersonal synchrony.

 There has been dispute regarding the true effect of synchrony in these studies.
 Research in this area detailing the positive effects of synchrony, have attributed this to synchrony alone; however, many of the experiments incorporate a shared intention to achieve synchrony.
 Indeed, the Reinforcement of Cooperation Model suggests that perception of synchrony leads to reinforcement that cooperation is occurring, which leads to the pro-social effects of synchrony.
 More research is required to separate the effect of intentionality from the beneficial effect of synchrony.